-UNIT II: Liquidity Management in Commercial Funds and Asset Liability ManagementTheories of liquidity Management; Priorities in the employment of bank funds; Problems in resource allocation in India.Management of capital Funds in Commercial Banks; Meaning and function of capital funds; Necessity of adequate capital funds; Standard to measure capital adequacy; Present position in India with respect to capital adequacy.
+UNIT II: Liquidity Management in Commercial Funds and Asset Liability Management Theories of liquidity Management; Priorities in the employment of bank funds; Problems in resource allocation in India.

 UNIT III: Management of Reserves: Nature and purpose of primary reserves; Legal reserves-nature and function; Working reserve-nature and function; cash management in commercial banks. secondary Reserves: Nature and function of secondary reserves; factors influencing secondary reserves; Estimation and management of secondary reserves.